Tropical Dynamics of Markov Surfaces: Introduction

 \subsection{Acknowledgements}

 I would like to thank Roland Roeder, who introduced me these interesting systems, and Simion Filip, who suggested me to illuminate this system in a tropical view.
-I am also greatful to gain comments and suggestions from Juhun Baik, Serge Cantat, Alex Eskin, Amit Ghosh, Joe Silverman, and Peter Whang regarding this work.
+I am also greatful to gain comments, discussions, and suggestions from Juhun Baik, Beno\^it Bertrand, Serge Cantat, Alex Eskin, Amit Ghosh, Joe Silverman, Christopher-Lloyd Simon, Peter Whang, and Shengyuan Zhao regarding this work.

 This material is based upon work supported by the National Science Foundation under Grant No. DMS-2005470 and DMS-2305394.
+The research activities of the author are partially funded by the European Research Council (ERC GOAT 101053021).